Or search by topic

-Mark Dawes from Comberton Village College created this powerpoint which you may find useful if you follow this suggested approach.
+Mark Dawes from Comberton Village College created a powerpoint which follows the approach below, which you might find useful.

 You can then introduce the children to the problem as it stands - it might help to reveal the information a bit at a time.
 Give pairs plenty of time to work on it on mini-whiteboards or large sheets of A3 paper, using any representation they feel is helpful.
 You may also find having counters or some other objects to represent the eggs would be useful.

 The plenary can be used to share different ways of working on the problem as well as the solution itself.
 You can discuss the advantages and disadvantages of each method, which will help children select appropriate methods on subsequent occasions.